mixmix/mixmix.github.io/content/post/grublins/index.md

     <h2>4. 👹 Grumplin </h2>
   </summary>

-Your groblin is growing a lot (which hurts) and they've also developed enough theory of mind to realise they can say "No!", and just straight up defy your requests.
+Your grublin is growing a lot (which hurts) and they've also developed enough theory of mind to realise they can say "No!", and just straight up defy your requests.